nixjdm/emacs.d/README.md

 sudo apt-get install python3-distutils python-distutils-extra
 ```

+## Noteworthy Key-bindings and functions

+Unprefixed lines are functions runable with `M-x`.

+- C-c C-t (cycle-themes) - Note: clobbered by elpy-test in Elpy mode.
+- blacken-buffer
+- cycle-themes
+- flymd-flyit - Render markdown into a browser
+- sort-lines-nocase

+### Elpy

+- C-c C-o (elpy-occur-definitions)
+- M-. (elpy-goto-definition)
+- M-* (pop-tag-mark)
+- elpy-config

 ## Contributions

 PRs and Issues welcome!
 You can even get me to add in themes (mostly dark ones).
 However, this is meant to be my quick install, so I win any bike shedding arguements.
-Please feel free to fork if you want to use this but tweak anything that's not my taste.
+Please feel free to fork or use whatever snippet that you want.